Peggy Horner - Executive Director

 Abigail Lambert, River Stewardship Project Coordinator

-A natural outdoorsman, he followed his passion and received his B.S in Wildlife and Fisheries Biology from the University of Wyoming in 2012.
-While attending college and after earning his degree, Nic worked in rangeland management for the U.S. Forest Service.
-Nic then had the opportunity to direct the Wyoming Wildlife Foundation where he worked with landowners across the state to improve wildlife habitat.
+Nic has been with Ozark Regional Land Trust since December 2016.
+A natural outdoorsman, he followed his passion and received his B.S degree in Wildlife and Fisheries Biology from the University of Wyoming in 2012.
+Following time working with the US Forest Service, Nic worked for the Wyoming Wildlife Foundation working alongside private landowners on complex projects.

-Nic moved to Missouri in the fall of 2015, and immediately volunteered to clean up the Big Muddy with Missouri River Relief where he is now a member of the Board of Directors.
-Prior to joining the ORLT staff, Nic worked in fundraising for Central and NE Missouri.
-Nic loves exploring the Ozark s via trail and canoe with his girlfriend, Alexis and their dog, Sunny.
+He moved to Missouri in the fall of 2015, and immediately volunteered with Missouri River Relief where he is now a member of the Board of Directors.
+Nic enjoys the complexity of stewarding land conservation projects and he especially likes learning about the unique histories and passions of all ORLT’s easement landowners.